Actindo-AG/Documentation/BigCommerce/Integration/04_ManageProductData.md

 5. Click the ![Add](../../Assets/Icons/Plus05.png "[Add]") (Add) button in the *Assigned sets* field.
 The button is locked if you have not yet selected a data type.
     A drop-down list with all active attribute sets is displayed.

 6. Enable the *Flat* toggle in the *CONFIGURATION* section.
-Since *BigCommerce* only supports string values, the tree must be flat in order to be output as a string.
+Since *BigCommerce* only supports string values, the tree must be flat to be output as a string.
 For this reason, you cannot use a multi-select tree node.

 7. Click the ![Add](../../Assets/Icons/Plus04.png "[Add]") button in the bottom right corner and then the plus sign displayed in the left column of the *Edit tree* section.
   The *Add element* window is displayed.